GTLugo/sudoku_solving_ai/README.md

 ```

 + difficulty: can be of the values: "easy," "medium," "hard," or "evil"
-+ smart (optional): flag that indicates whether or not to use a minimum remaining value (MRV) strategy.
++ smart (optional): flag that indicates whether to use a minimum remaining value (MRV) strategy.

 Examples:
 ```